 Our senior management and leadership structure

-St Christopher’s three Schools are under the Principalship of Ed Goodwin who coordinates and links the work of the Headteachers of each school who are in turn responsible for their daily administration.
+St Christopher’s three Schools are under the Principalship of Simon Watson who coordinates and links the work of the Headteachers of each school who are in turn responsible for their daily administration.

-The Principal and the Heads meet weekly; this group is called the Leadership and Management Team (LMT).
+The Principal, Heads and School Business Manager meet weekly; this group is called the Executive Leadership Team (ELT).
 This is the central coordinating team for the whole School.

 Information regarding inductions - social, education and domestic